 The Office for National Statistics (ONS) is developing a data strategy that will be key in enabling us to put in place the correct infrastructure e.g. data capability, governance and management framework.

 This aims to serve the ONS and support the Government Statistical Service (GSS) in the future, balancing the needs to extract value from data against the appropriate safeguards.

 A comprehensive framework that underpins this strategy manages and governs data practices to ensure that data is protected and meets legal obligations.
 This includes linking and matching practices.

 The full high-level data management framework comprises:

 - a set of data principles which define the scope and path of data management, from acquiring or collecting data, through to publication, and a set of security principles which define the foundation of our data protection practices

 - a suite of policies to support data and security principles – these are statements of intent which describe what will be done to ensure it complies with data and security principles

 - a set of data standards and security procedures and protocols which define how statistical and business activities are carried out

-The linking and matching policy is currently being reviewed to reflect the UK Statistics Authority’s systemic review.
+The linking and matching policy is currently being reviewed to reflect the United Kingdom (UK) Statistics Authority’s systemic review.